Ella Giles Ruddy

 Ella Giles Ruddy (née, Giles; February 2, 1851 – June 26, 1917) was an American author and editor.
 She published a large number of essays on social science topics.
 Ruddy was the author of Bachelor Ben, Out From the Shadows, Maiden Rachel, and Flowers of the Spirit (verse).
 She also wrote stories for Harper’s Bazaar, literary sketches for Chicago Times (on staff three years), The Century, New York Evening Post, and others.
 She was the editor of Mother of Clubs.
 Her literary friends included Lilian Whiting and Zona Gale.

-Early years and education
+Early life and education

 Ella Augusta Giles was born in Dunkirk, Wisconsin, February 2, 1851.
 She was the daughter of Hiram Horatio Giles, for twenty years a member of the Wisconsin State Board of Charities.
 He was once president of the National Conference of Charities.
 From him, Giles inherited a philanthropic spirit, which was visible in her writings.
 Her mother's maiden name was Rebecca S. Watson.
 From the maternal side, Giles inherited a love of art and literature.

 Ruddy early showed musical talent.
 Her fine voice was carefully cultivated by Hans Balatka.
 She received her education at Stoughton High School and the University of Wisconsin.